mythri-sathyan/Assignment/ownCloud_QuickStartGuide.md

 To connect to ownCloud Server from your Desktop:
 1. Launch ownCloud Desktop Synchronization Client from your system.
 2. Specify the ownCloud Server URL and login credentials.
-3. Select the folders on your system that must be synchronized with the ownCloud Server and vice-versa
+3. Select the folders on your system that must be synchronized with the ownCloud Server and vice-versa.
 4. Click **Connect**.
    After the connection is established, the specified folders are synchronized between the ownCloud Server and your system.